 Elbit Systems of America, Elbit Systems and intermediate Delaware holding company subsidiaries are parties to a Special Security Agreement (SSA) with the DoD.
 The SSA provides the framework for controls and procedures to protect classified information, controlled unclassified information and export controlled data.
-The SSA allows the Elbit Systems of America companies to participate in classified U.S. government programs even though, due to their ownership by Elbit Systems, the Elbit Systems of America companies are considered to be under the control of a non-U.S. interest.
-Under the SSA, a Government Security Committee of Elbit Systems of America's board of directors was permanently established to supervise and monitor compliance with Elbit Systems of America's export control and national security requirements.
-The SSA also requires Elbit Systems of America's board of directors to include outside directors who have no other affiliation with the Company.
+The SSA allows the Elbit Systems of America companies to participate in classified U.S. government programs even though, due to their ownership by Elbit Systems, the Elbit Systems of America's board of directors was permanently established to supervise and monitor compliance with Elbit Systems of America's board of directors was permanently established to supervise and monitor compliance with Elbit Systems of America's board of directors of America's board of directors to include outside directors who have no other affiliation with the Company.
 Elbit Systems of America's board of directors also includes an officer of Elbit Systems of America and up to two inside directors, who have other affiliations with the Company.
-The SSA requires outside directors and officers of the Elbit Systems of America companies who are directors, and certain other senior officers, to be U.S. resident citizens and eligible for DoD personal security clearances.
+The SSA requires outside directors and officers of the Elbit Systems of America companies and up to two inside directors, and certain other senior officers, to be U.S. resident citizens and eligible for DoD personal security clearances.